Mohsinrazaa/Time-Series-project/README.md

 > 2. Select a stochastic time series of that describes a phenomenon.
 > 3. Using COVID-19 infections in Saudi Arabia Dataset.

+## 4. ARIMA with Fourier terms

+> The goal of this notebook is to show how to tune ARIMA model with additional regressors.
+We will add some Fourier terms to capture multiple seasonality and compare the best      model with TBATS model.
+> Dataset use  Web Traffic Time Series Forecasting from kaggle